okfn/okfn.github.com/blog/_posts/2014-01-20-olap-cubes-and-logical-model.md

 "Answering questions quickly" does not depend only on database performance and amount of data.
-We might have the fastest database and computation engine in the world, but we will not get the answer quickly because it will take weeks to properely translate the human (business) question into technical terms.
+We might have the fastest database and computation engine in the world, but we will not get the answer quickly because it will take weeks to properly translate the human (business) question into technical terms.
 The challenges are:

 * Where are the data stored?
 What table?
 Which column?